-- in the event that the acquisition contract sets forth a price adjustment, covenant of both parties to cooperate in good faith for the performance of all related activities; - seller's covenant to treat as strictly confidential any information related to the target company or, in an asset deal, the transferred going concern; - covenant with regard to publicity, press release or announcements concerning the acquisition agreement or the transactions contemplated therein; - buyer's covenant to approve a resolution at the shareholders' meeting whereby the target company waives any possible liability actions against the former directors and statutory auditors; - in a share/quota deal, seller's covenant not to commence, continue or join any activities which may be in competition or conflict with the business activities performed by the target company.
+- In the event that the acquisition contract sets forth a price adjustment, covenants of both parties to cooperate in good faith for the performance of all related activities. - A seller's covenant to treat as strictly confidential any information related to the target company or, in an asset deal, the transferred going concern. - A covenant with regard to publicity, press releases or announcements concerning the acquisition agreement or the transactions contemplated therein. - A buyer's covenant to approve a resolution at the shareholders' meeting whereby the target company waives any possible liability actions against the former directors and statutory auditors. - In a share/quota deal, a seller's covenant not to commence, continue or join any activities which may be in competition or conflict with the business activities performed by the target company.
 In an asset deal, the non-competition undertaking by the seller automatically arises from Section 2557 of the Italian Civil Code.
-Section 2557 of the same code, as interpreted by related case law, also provides that any non-competition undertaking, whether arising by contractual agreement or automatically at law, may not exceed a 5-year period. - seller's covenant not to solicit for hire any manager or employee of the target company or solicit any such person to terminate their relationship with the target company; - in the event that the transaction concerns a company which is managed by the seller, covenant of such party or parties to hold the office as director/manager of the target company for a certain period of time following the completion of the transaction; - in an asset deal, seller's covenant to provide reasonable cooperation for the endorsement to the buyer of all licenses, permits and authorizations necessary for carrying out the business activities of the transferred going concern; - seller's covenant to cooperate with the buyer for the collection of the receivables of the target company existing on the closing date, or the credits which are part of the transferred going concern.
-See also section (e) ("Indemnification Provisions") below regarding the potential consequences resulting from the non-collection of such receivables.
+Section 2557, as interpreted by related case law, also provides that any non-competition undertaking, least three standing members and two deputy members, is compulsory for joint stock companies which adopt the traditional Italian governance system.
+Limited liability companies which exceed certain thresholds with respect to their corporate capital, value of their business assets, yearly revenues or number of employees must appoint either a board of statutory auditors or a sole statutory auditor.
+The statutory auditors can also be entrusted with the task of auditing the accounts of limited liability companies and, upon occurrence of certain conditions, of joint stock companies.